d12frosted/elpa-mirror/gnu/shelisp-readme.txt

 to your Emacs initialization script:

   (add-hook 'shell-mode-hook #'shelisp-mode)
+  (add-hook 'term-mode-hook #'shelisp-mode)

+  ;; iff `vterm' package was installed
+  (add-hook 'vterm-mode-hook #'shelisp-mode)

 TO DOs:

-* Provide a security feature that prompts the Emacs user to approve
-* the execution of any elisp expressions submitted thru the shelisp
+* Provide a security feature that prompts the Emacs user to approve the execution of any elisp expressions submitted thru the shelisp escape sequence.
-* escape sequence.

-* Support `term-mode' like `shell-mode'
+* Support for bash, ksh, and fish is provided (thank you for your motivation and effort, Eduardo Ochs <eduardoochs@gmail.com>);

-* Provide support for creation of shell commands for command shells other than bash -- csh, tcsh, zsh, ksh, ash, dash, fish, mosh, sh.
+  support for csh, tcsh, ksh, ash, dash, mosh, and sh is welcomed.

   Support for non-Linux shells is left as an exercise for a masochistic hacker.